Vision for P.E. at TAB:

-Lessons and extra-curricular clubs are also supported by pupil Sports Leaders, who have the opportunity to help plan, resource and even teach areas of sessions.
+Lessons and extra-curricular enrichment activities are also supported by pupil Sports Leaders, who have the opportunity to help plan, resource and even teach areas of sessions.

-There are also numerous opportunities for inter-school and intra-school competitions in all years.
+There are numerous opportunities for inter-school and intra-school competitions in all years.

 Resources to Support Physical Education Learning

 Useful websites to support and extend learning at home include:

 Risk Assessments are completed for all PE activities with equipment being checked before use by staff.
 The changing rooms are monitored by staff and children are expected to keep these rooms tidy using the lockers provided.

 Children must wear the following for PE activities